 - My Savings Goals Tool.
 Use this clever online tool to help track savings progress and stay motivated as you pursue your goals.

 These 3 tools make it much easier to plan and monitor our savings goals.
-And, for those of you who also like putting pencil to paper, I’m sharing the 2016 Financial Goals Planning Sheet and a Savings Goals Tracker I’m using.
-They’ll be in this week’s Insider’s Newsletter, so if you’re not already on the list, sign up now.
+And, for those of you who also like putting pencil to paper, grab the Financial Goals Planning Sheet and a Savings Goals Tracker I’m using here.

 I hope these tips help keep you moving toward your financial resolutions and, if you’re a Capital One customer, I also hope you’ll take advantage of the tools they’ve made available.
 I’d like to chat with you about your 2016 financial resolutions.
 Let’s talk about in the comments below or on Facebook and Twitter!